N10100010/mad_gan_thesis/code/README.md

 # TODO
-Code has been copied, commented and sorted into folders.
-OPEN: create a runner script, add __init__.py's and test the execution on MNIST.
+test the execution on MNIST using the run.py

 # Notes